ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 10. Series F
 11. IPO

+# Why are building abusinesses hard?
+Does it need to be?
+- tbd

 # Making Impact
 - Negative Impact - people doing things that negatively impact the company and go in the wrong direction